kroppheather/multiple_comp_ex/appendix/README.md

 #### mult_comp_example_code_appendix.r
 Model code for running the different versions of the hiearchical models in the simulated data.
 Must be run by the script above.

-#### appendix_data_subset
-Subsets from complete data for all scenarios to generate data for the appendix.